micans/pick/README.md

 although it is more geared towards tests of selection of and operations on multiple columns.

-The documentation is output when given `-H` - `-h` is the option to prevent output of column names, or `-l` for a more concise summary of options and syntax.
+The documentation is output when given `-H` - `-h` is the option to prevent output of column names, or `-l` for a table of operators.

 Operators for compute: